"How can we develop a feasible crate tracking solution for our crates?"

 Damen shipyards is looking for three different types of solutions.
 1) Standardized platforms/software that can aggregate data from OEM sensors, analyze it and display in a nice and understandable fashion (please realize many different data sources!)
 2) smart sensors that can substitute current 'dumb' OEM sensors, or run in parallel with them (any type of sensor welcome: predictive maintenance, temperature, etc.) 3) new technologies for connectivity on the open ocean (as opposed to old satellite).
 Potential solution: all ships connected through 'connected vessels network'.
 Focus is on the sensors aspect of the challenge.

-“How can our local support staff locate indoor operated electric carts and wheelchairs at Schiphol in real-time?”
+“How can our local support staff locate indoor and outdoor operated electric carts and wheelchairs at Schiphol in real-time?”

 “How can we prevent downtime of our key attractions — like rollercoasters — by implementing predictive and preventive maintenance solutions?"